Memphis Transition DrillsFrom the Coach’s Clipboard Basketball Playbook

 Rotate offense to defense once there is either a score or a stop.
 O1 goes to the end of the line for his/her team.
 X1 now becomes the offensive point guard and the coach passes the ball to him/her to start things going the opposite direction.
 Notice in diagram B, a new guard comes in for the white team, X2.
 After each possession, the point defender changes, but the wings and posts stay.

 Play to a certain number with losers running (or doing push-ups).
 Once the game number is reached, you can flip the wings and post-players (keep the wings and posts on the same end of the floor but switch offense and defense).

 See diagram A below.
 We start with four blue players bringing the ball into the forecourt against three yellow defenders.
-One defender is on the sideline at half-court, and once the ball crosses the half-court line, the defender sprints in, must touch the circle, and then sprint back to defend.
+One defender is on the sideline at half-court, and once the ball crosses the half-court line, the defender sprints in, touches the circle, and then sprints back to defend.

 Both teams play until there is either a score or a stop.
-If the yellow team gets a stop and rebounds, or gets a steal, they immediately fast-break up the court (without defense from blue).
-The three red defenders are waiting to stop them, with one read defender sprinting in again from half-court.
+If the yellow team gets a stop and rebounds, or gets a steal, they immediately fast-break up the court (without back-court defense from blue).
+The three red defenders are waiting to stop them, with one red defender sprinting in from half-court.

 In diagram B, we shows what happens after a score.
 The yellow team inbounds the ball, while the blue team presses until the ball crosses half-court (blue does not go beyond half-court, as that is where the red defense takes over).
 If the pressing blue team steals the ball, they immediately attack and try to score.